 Medigap is Medicare supplement insurance that is available to someone with original Medicare.
 It pays 50–100% of the out-of-pocket costs of parts A and B, including those for a penile implant.

 ED, which people sometimes refer to as impotence, is a male’s inability to get or maintain an erection during sex.

-According to a scientific review in Current Opinion in Nephrology and Hypertension, an estimated 30 million males in the United States have ED.
+According to a scientific review in Current Opinion in Nephrology and Hypertension, an estimated

 The following health conditions can lead to ED:

 - atherosclerosis, which is the buildup of fatty deposits of plaque in the arteries

 - Peyronie’s disease, which causes the penis to curve upon erection due to plaque buildup